Operation Round Up

 Operation Round Up® Scholarship

 At KV REMC, supporting our community and its youth is one of our top priorities.
 With our Operation Round Up® Scholarship, we offer graduating high school seniors many scholarship opportunities.
 These scholarships are available to students of REMC members planning to continue their education at a college, university or trade school in the fall.
-This year, Operation Roundup® is offering six scholarships, two $2,000 scholarships and four $1,000 scholarships.
-Members must participate in Operation Round Up as of February 1, 2018 to be eligible for their son or daughter to apply.
+The 2018 scholarships were awarded in April.
+Scholarship information for 2019 will be available in January.

 Frequently Asked Questions

 Operation Round Up Trust is a separate entity from KV REMC with its own board of directors consisting of leaders within the community.
-Current board members include: Darl Jarneke, Kouts; Keith Meyers, Chesterton; Ed Marks, Wanatah; Dolores Surfus, Knox; Judy Jelinek, San Pierre; Don Samburg, Crown Point; and Gloria Field, Winamac.
+Current board members include: Darl Jarneke, Kouts; Keith Meyers, Chesterton; Ed Marks, Wanatah; Dolores Surfus, Knox; Judy Jelinek, San Pierre; Pat Hedge, Crown Point; and Gloria Field, Winamac.

 Operation Round Up funds may be used for community service projects, economic development, education and youth programs, environmental projects, emergency energy assistance and disaster relief.
 Operation Round Up funds may not be used for political purposes.